 SHOWDOWN STRATEGY & TRENDS

-Nearly 3/4 of the way through the 2020 season, we’re gathering a large enough sample to confidently review contests through the first 11 weeks and identify where we have an edge and how we can improve our overall process.
+Finished with the 2020 showdown regular season, we’ve gathered a large enough sample to confidently review contests through the first 17 weeks and identify where we have an edge and how we can improve our overall process.
 It’s important to keep in mind, that while it’s growing, we’re still working with a relatively small sample.
 We recommend reviewing this article before building lineups.
 You’ll find our thoughts on proper captain selection, optimal roster construction and some ideas on how to ensure your lineups are unique.
 Like most DFS lineups, the best showdown lineups are created where uniqueness + optimal correlation + max projected points meet.
 Below you can review winning lineups to better familiarize yourself with optimal construction.

 DST & Kickers

-After being a major talking point in 2019, we’ve seen DSTs and kickers have mostly gone overlooked through Week 11.
+After being a major talking point in 2019, we’ve seen DSTs and kickers have mostly gone overlooked through Week 17.
 The average ownership for DSTs in 2019 was 20.69% at an average salary of $4100.
-Over half way through the 2020 season and DST ownership has dropped to just 11.98% at an average salary of $3900.
+During the 2020 season, DST ownership has dropped to just 11.98% at an average salary of $3900.
 We know from the work Levitan did in the offseason, projecting DST fantasy scoring is not an easy task.
 If the field continues to underown defenses, there’s an edge in taking an overweight stance in large-field tournaments.

 Stars and Scrubs